-All entries in this technical description must strictly be observed, in particular those in the "Safety notices" section.
+All entries in this technical description must be heeded, in particular those in section "Safety notices".
 Keep this technical description in a safe place.
 It should be available at all times.

 Safety regulations

 Observe the locally applicable legal regulations and the rules of the employer's liability insurance association.